joshamilton/argonaut/docs/usage.md

 ragtag_reference       :  "./assembly.fasta"
 <...>
 ```
 For best results, please provide full paths.
 Paths have been truncated for readability.

+When providing a centrifuge database, please ensure that the path points to a DIRECTORY, not a file.

 Not all parameters are required, and the default settings can be modified for individualized use.
 If you would like to change any settings dictating which assemblers run, whether short reads are available, or options like length filtering and scaffolding, please create a config file and specify in the command with '-c'.